cosmos72/stmx/persist/README.txt

    word 0: as boxed values
    word 1: tag is used as sign bit.
-0 means positive, 1 for means negative word 2... : little-endian array of words, in two's complement representation,
+0 means positive, 1 for means negative word 2: value is number of words in the bignum (may be less than allocated words) word 3... : little-endian array of words, in two's complement representation,
                of bignum value

 6.2. boxed ratio